graciellehigino/ms_range_interactions/manuscript.md

 field notes to highly complex computational algorithms.
 These methods attempt to describe the species’ distribution based on their niche, considering their occurrences as sample points of suitable abiotic variables and their absences as sample points of unsuitable variables [@Peterson2012EcoNic].
 As methods have developed it has become possible to complete analyses at large spatial scales in order to understand the factors influencing the macroecology of organisms.
+The accuracy of predictions of species distributions at macroscales, however, remains variable and in some cases poor.

-A significant challenge in this field, however, is the quality and quantity of species distribution data, as biases (taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa; @Meyer2016MulBia]) and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
+A significant challenge is the quality and quantity of species distribution data, as biases (taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa; @Meyer2016MulBia]) and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
 Amongst the